A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Glauber Gravitational SCET

+Nevertheless, if one is only interested in logs one can calculate solely in the soft sector since the logs are all fixed by the anomalous dimensions which can be calculated by choosing to work either in the soft sector or the collinear sectors \footnote{ In the EFT the full amplitude has no rapidity divergences which cancel between the collinear and soft sectors.}, as will be discussed below.
+As one goes to higher orders in the quantum expansion one must include power corrected Glauber operators which can be lifted up by subsequent Glauber exchange.
+In this paper we will not be working to sufficiently high order for this to be an issue.

 If one wishes to power count by diagrams instead of operators, it is simple to read off the scaling of a given diagram.
 Each matter vertex gives as factor of $s$, while each matter line gives a factor of $1/\sqrt{s}$.
-All vertices give a power of $1/M_{pl}$ and given that the amplitude for scalars is scaleless the remaining units are made by powers of $t$ with a minimum exponent of $-1$.
-Note that each operator scales homogeneously with $\lambda$ but not in $\alpha_Q$, or $\alpha_C$, thus even though those couplings are ratios of scales we should think of them in the same as we would $\alpha_S$ in YM theory.
-Also all amplitudes are analytic in $s$ since there are no hard momenta flowing through the loops.
-This seems to fly in the face of the Regge logs, but in the EFT the $s$ dependence only shows up as a boundary value for the solution to the RRGE.
-Counting using operator insertion is simpler, since each Glauber exchange generates a factor of $\frac{s}{M_{pl}^2}$ while each soft vertex generates a factor of $\sqrt{\alpha_Q}$.
-There is additional overall factor of $\frac{s}{t}$ in the matrix element.
-Thus the soft eye graph, e.g., in figure (\ref{eye}) which in this case arises due to the time ordered product of two collinear soft Glauber operators (see appendix) is of order $\left(\frac{s}{t} \frac{s}{M_{pl}^2}\right)$ where the quantity in the brackets is the scaling of the leading order Glauber exchange.
+All vertices give a power of $1/M_{pl}$ and given that the amplitude for scalars is scaleless, the remaining units are made by powers of $t$ with a minimum exponent of $-1$.
+Note that each operator scales homogeneously with $\lambda$ but not in $\alpha_Q$, or $\alpha_C$, thus even though those couplings are ratios of scales we should think of them in the same as we would $\alpha_s$ in YM theory.
+Also all amplitudes are analytic in $s$ since classically there are no hard momenta flowing through the loops.
+In the EFT the apparent non-analyticity in $s$ due to Regge logs should be thought of as being a matching (rapidity) scale (like the way $Q$ shows up in a canonical Wilsonian RG).
+This also explains why in the massless case we only have odd PM powers contributing to the classical result, since the amplitude can only have integer powers of $s$.
+In the massive theory we can have odd powers of the mass.